CoKn/LLM-for-Structural-Reasoning/README.md

 We experimented with multiple structured reasoning strategies for improving Chain-of-Thought (CoT) parsing using LLM decoding, verifier reranking, and rule-based scoring.

+### Ablation Study
+We experimented with a two-stage verifier pipeline—first using a QP verifier to rerank question-parsing candidates, then a CoT verifier for chain-of-thought parses.
+However, this variant consistently degraded downstream performance.
+As a result, our final inference strategies rely solely on the CoT verifier.

 ### F1 Score Comparison Across Strategies

 ![F1 Score Comparison](./metrics/f1_score_comparison.png)